 Visit Ulun Danu Temple – Floating Temple

 This amazing temple located in the middle of Bali, 1200 meters above sea level in Lake Beratan.
-It looks like floating on the lake and that is the main reason behind its popularity.
+It looks like a floating temple on the lake and that is the main reason behind its popularity.

 Built-in 17th-century Ulun Danu temple is dedicated to the Hindu Gods Bharma, Vishnu and Mahesh (Shiva) as well as the goddess of Lake Devi Danu.